 Welcome to my website

 My name is Mohammad Abu Hilal.
-I am a 44 year old Consultant Surgeon and Honorary Senior Lecturer at Southampton University Hospitals NHS Trust.
+I am a 44 year old Consultant Surgeon and Honorary Associated Professor at Southampton University Hospitals NHS Trust.
 I am a general surgeon specialising in liver, pancreatic and biliary surgery.
 I have a special interest in laparoscopic (keyhole) surgery and I have a large experience in Keyhole surgery for the liver and the pancreas.
 I am one of the national and international leaders in this field and I represented the UK in the latest consensus meeting on laparoscopic liver surgery, held in japan in 2014.
 I am regularly invited give lectures about Keyhole surgery of the liver and pancreatic surgery in national and international meetings and I have often demonstrated surgical techniques via live link surgery from my hospitals and other European and International centres.
 Hepatobiliary pancreatic (HPB) surgery, is a complex surgical sub speciality and only a few centres in the UK can provide such a specialist service.
 In this website you will find generic information that hopefully answers many of your questions regarding a surgical approach to the variety of HPB medical conditions.
 However, the website is not an attempt to replace a personal consultation to gain a specialist opinion.
 My personal philosophy is that every case should be fully and carefully evaluated on its own merits.
 In complex cases, the right management plan should be decided after consultation between the consultant and a team of clinicians from a variety of fields, including, Radiology, Oncology, Histopathology, Surgery and Gastroenterology called multi-disciplinary team (MDT).
 This approach is essential to ensure a careful evaluation of the case and a correct diagnosis and management plane.
 Welcome again and I hope you will have clear explanations to address your doubts and answer all your questions.

 My Surgical Procedures